-The qualifications (including education, training, licenses, experience, and past performance) of the Proposer and its agents, employees, and subcontractors.
+The qualifications (including education, training, licenses, experience, and past performance) of the Proposer and its agents, employees, and sub-service providers.
 The City may consider Proposer's timely and accurate performance on contracts of a similar nature.

-3. Willingness to Comply with the Proposed Agreement Terms (5%)
+3. Willingness to Comply with the Proposed Agreement Terms (10%)